-Another thought from Miss Hands that I want to mention is that sometimes a design can be to harsh.
-The addition of scroll work coming of the outlines will soften up those hard lines.
-In the above design the leaves are applique work, and the veins are accents of couched threads.
+Another thought from Miss Hands that I want to mention is that sometimes a design can be too harsh.
+The addition of scroll work coming from the outlines will soften up those hard lines.
+In the above design, the leaves are applique work, and the veins are accents of couched threads.
 The author also mentions chain stitch is a wonderful alternative for outlining a design.
 Those who know tambour work could perhaps incorporate that chain stitch into the outlining as well.

 Now back to the Advent Altar hanging project.
-The original thought was to fuse silk to linen, outline or embellish, and then applique the cut out mofits to the silk.
-Did I mentions plans sometimes have to change?
+The original thought was to fuse silk to linen, outline or embellish, and then applique the cutout motifs to the silk.
+Did I mention plans sometimes have to change?